AKEckhardt/AKEckhardt.github.io/_pages/akegroup/AlexanderSwienty.md

 </tr></table>

 <p style='text-align: justify;'>
 Alexander studied chemistry at the Westfälische Hochschule in Recklinghausen and obtained his BSc in 2021 with <a href="https://www.w-hs.de/service/informationen-zur-person/person/kadzimirsz/">Prof. Daniel Kadzimirsz</a>.
-During his BSc studies Alexander was doing synthesis and characterization of Triptycenesulfonic acids.
-He started his MSc studies in 2021 at the Westfälische Hochschule in Recklinghausen.
-In 2023 Alexander joined Eckhardt-lab for his Master thesis.</p>
+During his BSc studies Alexander synthesized and characterized triptycenesulfonic acids.
+In 2021 he started his MSc studies at the Westfälische Hochschule in Recklinghausen and in 2023 he joined Eckhardt-lab for his Master thesis.</p>